tirthajyoti/Design-of-experiment-Python/README.md

 ``python Main.py``

-After this, a simple menu will be printed from and you will be prompted for a choice of number (a DOE) and name of the input CSV file (containing the names and ranges of your variables). **You can use the supplied generic CSV file as an example.**
+After this, a simple menu will be printed on the screen and you will be prompted for a choice of number (a DOE) and name of the input CSV file (containing the names and ranges of your variables). **You should use the supplied generic CSV file as an example.** Please put the factors in the columns and the levels in the row (not the other way around).

 Before that, however, make sure you have all the necessary packages installed.
 You can simply run the .bash (Unix/Linux) and .bat (Windows) files provided in the repo, to install those packages from your command line interface.
 They contain the following commands,